desmaref/is426-pm2.5-analysis/README.md

 <div align="center">Figure 2: Saint Lawrence County Regression</div>
 <br />

-As you can see, the line does not appear to represent the data well and the $r^@$ value supports this with a very small value of 0.058766181544834484.
+As you can see, the line does not appear to represent the data well and the $r^2$ value supports this with a very small value of 0.058766181544834484.

 The results for Kings country are not much better.
 A plot of the Kings County Regression is shown in Figure 3.
 <div align="center"><img src="/Images/kings_scatter.jpg" width="400" height="300">  </div>